Opinion | The stock market liked the Fed’s plan to raise interest rates. It’s wrong.

 Does any of this matter as long as the Fed is raising rates?
 Some will reject my concerns as technical quibbling.
 But under what reasonable economic model does rapidly declining inflation occur alongside negative real interest rates and record-low unemployment?

-Perhaps the Fed still believes that inflation is in fact transitory, and that it will evaporate as supply chains are restored.
+Perhaps the Fed still believes that inflation is in fact transitory and that it will evaporate as supply chains are restored.
 This has never seemed plausible, given accelerating residential and wage inflation and room for acceleration in the costs of health care, airfare and lodging.
 It seems even less plausible today, with war in Ukraine and covid lockdowns in Asia.

 Or perhaps the FOMC members are wary of pessimistic forecasting.
 But why shouldn’t they forecast realistically?
 It is an odd and damaging view of democratic accountability that demands disingenuous forecasts from revered institutions.
 In a world where financial crises are always possible, the credibility of the Federal Reserve is a precious asset.
 It should not be lightly sacrificed.